00015775/CorrNet/macOS_en.md

 # CorrNet—continuous sign language recognition (MAC OS adaptation and reproduction guide)

-This document provides a set of successful reproduction on ** MAC OS/Apple Silicon (M1/M2/M3) **.
+This document provides a set of successful reproduction on **MAC OS/Apple Silicon (M1/M2/M3)**.
-** Complete operation flow of **CorrNet continuous sign language recognition system (CSL-Daily model) **.
+**Complete operation flow of **CorrNet continuous sign language recognition system (CSL-Daily model)**.

 Because the official project is mainly oriented to **Linux+CUDA**, the original code will encounter some compatibility problems on macOS.
 For example:

 - MPS does not support some 3D pooling operations.
--ctcdecode cannot compile on macOS.
+- ctcdecode cannot compile on macOS.
 Decode failed because of the dictionary structure of-CSL-Daily.
 - Some modules do not consider the automatic switching of CPU/MPS.
 - demo.py can't read the picture sequence correctly on macOS.

-This reproduced document provides a complete set of ** processes that can be run from scratch on macOS **, including:
+This reproduced document provides a complete set of **processes that can be run from scratch on macOS**, including:

 - Environment configuration
 - Decoder adaptation (pyctcdecode instead of ctcdecode)